 - 35. System Extensions for Exit purposes are treated as a component of connection apparatus (unless provided by the customer) and their costs form part of the connection charge as discussed in section 'Design Charges' above. - 36.
-The need for Reinforcement to accommodate Exit flows at the connection point will be determined when National Grid receives the appropriate signals for Incremental Exit Capacity in accordance with the Licence and Network Code. - National Grid apportions the cost of Reinforcement according to its location in relation to the Connection Charging Point ("CCP").
+The need for Reinforcement to accommodate Exit flows at the connection point will be determined when National Grid receives the appropriate signals for Incremental Exit Capacity in accordance with the Licence and Network Code. - 37.
+National Grid apportions the cost of Reinforcement according to its location in relation to the Connection Charging Point ("CCP").
 Reinforcement downstream of the CCP is charged to the customer under the terms of this Statement and will form part of the connection.
-Reinforcement upstream of the CCP is not directly charged but may be funded by National Grid where required to enable the provision of capacity under the terms of the ExCR methodology statement.
+Reinforcement upstream of the CCP is not directly charged but may be funded by National Grid where required to enable the provision of capacity under the terms of the ExCR methodology statement. - 38.
+The System Extension element is the only component that can be provided by the customer.